 Cagliari is Sardinia’s capital and also the largest city on the island.
-The history of the city is very deep, with the earliest settlements of the city dating back to almost 5000 years ago.
-It’s also home to a Roman amphitheatre, ancient burial chambers, and many other historical and archaeological sites as well as museums and galleries.
+The history of the city is very deep, with the earliest settlements in the city dating back to almost 5000 years ago.
+It's also home to a Roman amphitheatre, ancient burial chambers, and many other historical and archaeological sites as well as museums and galleries.

 Outside of this history which you can lose yourself in, the city offers anything you might want from a big city without the terrible traffic and pollution.